Got the Beta Reader Blues? Try a Big Little Beta Read.

 You're willing to fund a beta read out of pocket, but paid beta readers can be awfully pricey.
 And there's no quality assurance for things like this.
 No two beta readers beta-read alike.
 Why gamble with the future of your novel?

-I might be biased—I am, but there's reason to be—but if I had a novel, a custom report of practical advice from an editor sounds much better than a five-minute conversation from an untested beta reader.
+I might be biased—there's reason to be—but if I had a novel, a custom report of practical advice from an editor sounds much better than a five-minute conversation from an untested beta reader.

 Stuck in a rut with your beta readers?
 Can’t find any at all?
 Then it's time to submit your manuscript to Little Guy Editing for a free sample edit and quote.

 (Cover photo by Fabiola Peñalba)